eleonoragrassucci/Computer-Scientists-Network/README.md

 The repository has three files:

-The file Modules.py contains the function we used;
+The file Modules.py contains the functions we used;

 The file Report.pdf contains the results we obtained.